upcProp3/USParlament/test/README.txt

 -LouvainAlgorithmTest01: This test applies the louvain algorithm to the example graph from the article "Fast unfolding of
     communities on large networks" which consists in a circle of 30 5-cliques joined together with a 1-weight edge.
 You can see that the result is the same as the book.
 This entry is very long(1600 lines) so it was generated with a python script that allows you to generate circles of n N-cliques.
-You can find it on the LouvainDriverCliqueCircleGenerator.py file.
+You can find it on the script LDGraphGenerator.py.
+See the end of the file or execute it with "h" as its first argument to see how it works.

 -LouvainAlgorithmTest02: This test applies the louvain algorithm to the example graph from the article "Fast unfolding of
     communities on large networks" page 3.
 Graph contains 16 nodes with some edges between all with weight 1.
 The result is the same